williamouyang/okta.github.io/_source/docs/api/resources/idps.md

 ##### Account Link Filter Object

-Specifies group memberships to restrict which users are available for account linking by an IdP
+Specifies group memberships to restrict which users are available for account linking by an IdP.

 |----------+--------------------------------------------------+-------------------------------------------------------------------------+----------+----------+-----------+-----------+------------|
 | Property | Description                                      | DataType                                                                | Nullable | Readonly | MinLength | MaxLength | Validation |